belabor/echoserver/README.md

 - multiclient support
 - Timestamping
-- port binding on start
+- port binding on start (22000 default)
 - log file

 to do:

-- Remove error handler, only 1 exit point!
+- add addressing so it can connect someplace other then localhost